 For immigration attorneys, April Fool’s Day has a special meaning.

 On April 1, 1997, huge changes were made to immigration law.
-Large adjustments took place in the area of deportation defense.
+Many of the largest adjustments took place in the area of deportation defense.

 Since that time, immigration courts have provided only minimum guidance about what these changes really mean.

 Without judicial interpretation of the new rules, it is no surprise the number of immigration appeals have dramatically increased in the past decade.

-Shortly after the new rules went into place, an American Bar Association study has shown, 8% of Ninth Circuit appeals were immigration cases in 2002.
+Shortly after the new rules went into place, an American Bar Association study showed, 8% of Ninth Circuit appeals were immigration cases in 2002.

-Today, they constitute nearly 48% of new filings.
+Just a few years later, they constituted nearly 48% of new filings.

 A Switch Of Hardship Standards

 Suspension Of Deportation

-Under the old law, immigrants who are not lawful permanent residents, could ask the immigration judge for suspension of deportation.
-Suspension of deportation required immigrants to prove, if they were deported, it would cause extreme hardship to themselves or to a qualifying relative.
+Under the old law, they could ask the immigration judge for Suspension of Deportation.
+This required proving their deportation would cause extreme hardship to themselves or to a qualifying relative.
 Under this relief, a qualifying relative was defined as a parent, spouse, or child who is a U.S. citizen or lawful permanent resident.

 Cancellation Of Removal

-When the law changed, suspension of deportation was eliminated.
-Now, cancellation of removal for undocumented immigrants is the road to take.
-Under the new rule, immigrants have to prove, if they are deported, it would cause exceptional and extremely unusual hardship to a qualifying relative.
+When the law changed, Suspension of Deportation was eliminated.
+Cancellation of Removal became the road to take.
+Now undocumented immigrants have to prove, if they are deported, it will cause exceptional and extremely unusual hardship to a qualifying relative.
 Whether immigrants will themselves suffer any type of hardship is not important to the court anymore.

 Without judicial instruction, trying to understand the fine print of cancellation of removal is similar to searching for a needle in a haystack.

-Deportation lawyers, in other words, have been left in the dark with no flash lights to help guide them out of the muddled legal maze caused by the switch from suspension of deportation to cancellation of removal.
+In other words, deportation lawyers have been left in the dark with no flash lights to help lead them out of the muddled legal maze caused by the switch from one suspension of deportation to cancellation of removal.

 In Absentia Rule-Making: The Board Of Immigration Appeals